randyh62/rocm-examples/Libraries/rocSPARSE/level_2/csritsv/README.md

-# rocSPARSE Level 2 CSR Triangular Solver Example
+# rocSPARSE Level 2 CSR Iterative Triangular Matrix-Vector Multiplication
 ## Description
-This example illustrates the use of the `rocSPARSE` level 2 triangular solver using the CSR storage format.
+This example illustrates the use of the `rocSPARSE` level 2 iterative triangular solver using the CSR storage format.

-This triangular solver is used to solve a linear system of the form
+This triangular solver is used to find an iterative solution with Jacobi method for a linear system of the form

 $$
-A'y = \alpha x,
+A' y \approx \alpha x,
 $$

-where
+with a `tolerance` and a `max_iter` maximal number of iterations where

 - $A$ is a sparse triangular matrix of order $n$ whose elements are the coefficients of the equations,
 - $A'$ is one of the following: